nokia/network-as-code-py/README.md

 * [Sign up](https://cns-apigee-test-6559-nacpoc.apigee.io/) for a Network as Code account
 * Create a new [App registration](https://cns-apigee-test-6559-nacpoc.apigee.io/my-apps/new-app). **Enable** the Network as Code API.
 * Create a test device (fill in you API key, and come up with an email address, IMSI and MSISDN numbers):
+  Remember the email address you give as it will be used as your device ID.
   ```bash
   curl --request PUT \
   'https://apigee-api-test.nokia-solution.com/nac/v2/subscriber/testuser' \